INSIDE: Roam the Gnome’s Review of the Best Santa Theme Park in Lapland – Santa Park Rovaniemi.

 Drop into Santa’s post office at Santa Park to send your Christmas greetings back home.

-There is a cute Santa post office set up here if you want to watch the Christmas mail being sent off on it’s way.
+There is a cute Santa post office set up here if you want to WATCH the Christmas mail being sent off on it’s way.

-No.9: Meet Santa in Lapland
+No.9: Meet Santa at Santa Park in Lapland

 The highlight of any visit to Santa Park is to meet Santa in the secret grotto and take a family Christmas photo, but only if you won’t see Santa elsewhere.

 Confused and not sure which one to visit?

 Take a look at our guide to the best Rovaniemi Santa for tips, and an overview.

 No.10 Crossing the Arctic Circle Underground at SantaPark Lapland